-A 12-week programme where teams use 20% time to work on real innovation projects inside your organisation.
+A 12-week programme where teams work on real innovation projects inside your organisation.
 Teams are coached through the practical details of applying the design thinking approach, including ethnographic research, prototyping, building stakeholder buy-in, and building a business case.

 Kal uses design to uncover new ways to address tough challenges.
 He has over a decade of experience leading innovation projects for multinational companies, governments, and social organisations.